Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Average Cost Optimality Equation and Contraction Properties of Relative Value Iteration

-is a contraction with contraction constant $\alpha:=1-\mu(\mathds{X})<1$ (see \cite[p.61]{hernandez2012adaptive} for a historical review on this approach).
-With this approach, one avoids the use of the span semi-norm approach.
-Accordingly, one can apply the standard value iteration algorithm using $(\mathbb{T}'$.
+is a contraction with contraction constant $\kappa:=1-\nu(\mathds{X})<1$ (see \cite[p.61]{hernandez2012adaptive} for a historical review on this approach).
+With this assumption, one can apply the standard value iteration algorithm using $\mathbb{T}'$.
 The limit equation

-is the desired ACOE in Definition \ref{triplet} with $j \equiv \int f(x_1) \mu(dx_1)$.
-The existence of a minimizing control policy is ensured under measurable selection conditions, under either weak continuity of the kernel (in both the state and action), or strong continuity (of the kernel in actions for every state) properties and measurable selection conditions.
-We consider the former in the following:
+is the desired ACOE in Definition \ref{triplet} with $\rho \equiv \int f(x_1) \nu(dx_1)$.
+The existence of a minimizing control policy is ensured by measurable selection conditions, assuming either weak continuity of the kernel (in both the state and action), or strong continuity (of the kernel in actions for every state) properties.
+We consider the former in the following: \begin{assumption} \begin{itemize} \item [(a)] The one-stage cost function $c$ is bounded and continuous. \item [(b)] The stochastic kernel ${\cal T}(\,\cdot\,|x,u)$ is weakly continuous in $(x,u) \in {\mathbb X} \times \mathbb{U}$ (that is, weak Feller). \item [(c)] $\mathbb{U}$ is compact. \item [(d)] $\mathbb{X}$ is compact. \end{itemize} \end{assumption}